-WHY GO: Yale University.
-Original Guttenberg Bible.
+WHY GO: New Haven CT is home to Yale University.
+Original Gutenberg Bible.
 Most innovative Live Theater in the country.
 Free World Class Art Museums.
 Best Pizza on the planet.
-Birthplace of the a) Hamburger, b) Frisbee, c) Knights of Columbus, d) Cotton Gin, e) Dictionary.
-There are so many reasons to visit New Haven, and this Getaway is just the start.
+Birthplace of the a) Hamburger, b) Frisbee, c) Knights of Columbus, d) Cotton Gin.

 Things To Do In New Haven CT